Jiaoma/SHGD/README.md

 1. Comment `train_net(cfg)` and uncomment `# test_net(cfg)` in `selftrain_stage2.py`
 2. Set `stage2_model_path` in `selftrain_stage2.py` to the path of the evaluating model checkpoints.
 3. Run `python selftrain_stage2.py`

+Or you can edit the pt file path at the bottom of `evaluate.py` and run `python evaluate.py`.